The Potential and Challenge of 5G: What 2019-2020 Will Bring

 But how does 5G differ from existing 4G networks?
 And what are the challenges operators and device designers face around global deployment?

 While 5G is different from 4G, it will not replace the earlier technology.
 Instead, it provides enhancements to existing 4G networks.
 Current 5G channels depend on 4G/LTE infrastructure in an arrangement called non-standalone (NSA) mode.
 As 5G rolls out over the next few years, 4G will continue to play a role in cellular communications by providing excellent coverage, voice communications, and gigabit LTE services.

 With the advent of 5G comes a new frequency band called millimeter wave (mmWave).
-It’s an ultra-high frequency extending from 30–300 GHz that gives operators access to large bandwidth channels.
+It’s an ultrahigh frequency that extends from 30–300 GHz and gives operators access to large bandwidth channels.
 Because 4G and 3G operate on lower bandwidths, the mmWave spectrum is free of interference from other devices, which aids faster communication speeds.